Medical Therapy Associates

 14. Does 7-OH affect testosterone or hormones?

-Chronic use of concentrated opioids like 7-OH is linked to severe hormonal suppression.
+Chronic use of opioids is linked to hormonal suppression.
 In men, this often manifests as critically low testosterone levels, fatigue, and muscle loss.
 In women, it can cause amenorrhea (loss of menstrual cycle) and hair loss.

 15. Is it safe to mix these supplements with alcohol or antidepressants?

 Absolutely not.
-Mixing 7-OH or MGM-15 with alcohol or SSRIs (antidepressants) creates a toxic interaction that depresses the central nervous system.
-This combination is a leading cause of "silent hypoxia"—where a user stops breathing in their sleep and never wakes up.
+Mixing 7-OH or MGM-15 with alcohol or SSRIs (antidepressants) can depress the central nervous system resulting in hypoxia, where a user stops breathing in their sleep and never wakes up.

 17.